Cannaregio

 Grand and unusually still

-I subsequently noticed that gondoliers exclusively take the canal in the direction of the imperceptible, but unforgiving current.
+I subsequently noticed that gondoliers exclusively take the canal in the direction of that imperceptible, but unforgiving current.

-Which reveals the dilemma for dedicated dalliers in Venice.
+Which reveals the dilemma for the dedicated dallier in Venice.
 Occasionally it pays to go with the flow.
-But most of the time, avoiding the tidal pull and seeking out the backwaters is the way to experience La Serenissima at its watery, romantic best.
+Although most of the time, avoiding the tidal pull and exploring the backwaters is the way to experience La Serenissima at its watery, romantic best.

 A Few Links and Practicalities